Ogaday/Things-I-Should-Have-Learnt-At-University/README.md

 Ideally, this could eventually provide the foundation for a blog, lessons for others and a back up of the work I did in the course of my degree.

+## Modules

+__Programming for Science__ A first year module designed to introduced CS and Maths students to fundamental programming concepts such as conditionals, iteration, recursion, subroutines and implementing algorithms procedurally.
+The subject matter was delivered in Python 2.7.
+The code from that course can be found [here](https://github.com/Ogaday/Programming-for-Science).